Claudette Colbert: Beginnings, 1923–1928

-Colbert's career got a further boost when she played the supporting role as femme fatale Poppaea in Cecil B. DeMille's historical epic The Sign of the Cross (1932), opposite Fredric March and Charles Laughton.
-In one of the best-remembered scenes of her film career, she bathes nude in a marble pool filled with asses' milk.
+In 1932, she was cast in the wartime drama The Man from Yesterday and the musical comedy film The Phantom President.
+The latter featured a famous entertainer George M. Cohan, with songs written by Rodgers and Hart.
+Colbert's career got a further boost when she had the supporting role as the Roman empress Poppaea in Cecil B. DeMille's historical epic The Sign of the Cross (1932), opposite Fredric March and Charles Laughton.
+In one of the best-remembered scenes of her film career, she bathes nude in a marble pool filled with asses' milk, which gave rise of the modern myth of Cleopatra bathing in milk, since Colbert also played Cleopatra.
 The film was the highest-grossing picture of the year in the United States.

-In 1933, Colbert renegotiated her contract with Paramount to allow her to appear in films for other studios.
-The pioneering screwball comedy film Three-Cornered Moon reached No. 9 in the National Board of Review Awards in 1933.
+Colbert appeared with March for the fourth and final time in Tonight Is Ours (1933).
+Around that time, she renegotiated her contract with Paramount to allow her to appear in films for other studios.
+I Cover the Waterfront (1933), based on a then-bestselling novel, was one of the highlights of her early career.
+Her co-star Ben Lyon later reminisced, "She was a delight to work with—always professional and inventive".
+Three-Cornered Moon, a pioneering screwball comedy film, reached No. 9 in the National Board of Review Awards in 1933.
 Her musical voice, a contralto that footnotes list as being coached by Bing Crosby, was also featured in Torch Singer (1933), co-starring Ricardo Cortez and David Manners.
-Partly as results, she was ranked as the year's 13th box-office star.
-By 1933, she had appeared in 21 films, averaging four per year.
-Many of her early films were dramatics, and her performances were admired.
-Colbert's leading roles were down-to-earth and diverse, highlighting her versatility.
+Consequently, she was ranked as the year's 13th box-office star.
+By 1933, she had appeared in 21 films, averaging three per year.
+She then went on to do an adventure film Four Frightened People (1934).
+Many of her early films were dramas, with her performances being admired.
+Her leading roles were down-to-earth and diverse, highlighting her versatility.